Sign In Try Free

 Frequently Asked Questions

 The closer comparison is the buying shape, not just price.
-Both are one-time purchases, but Gixo Books sells a manuscript workflow while Atticus sells writing and formatting software.
+Both are one-time purchases, but Gixo Folio sells a manuscript workflow while Atticus sells writing and formatting software.

-Should I choose Atticus or Gixo Books if I already finished my manuscript?
+Should I choose Atticus or Gixo Folio if I already finished my manuscript?

 If your manuscript is already done and the main job is formatting, Atticus is still a logical choice.
-If you need planning, drafting, review, and export in one place, choose Gixo Books.
+If you need planning, drafting, review, and export in one place, choose Gixo Folio.

-Does Gixo Books support EPUB and PDF export?
+Does Gixo Folio support EPUB and PDF export?

 Yes.
 Books supports PDF and EPUB alongside HTML, Markdown, and SCORM export.

 Yes.
-After the source version is final, Gixo Books supports international editions across 89 locale variants.
+After the source version is final, Gixo Folio supports international editions across 89 locale variants.

-Can I use both Atticus and Gixo Books?
+Can I use both Atticus and Gixo Folio?

-You could, but if Gixo Books handles the manuscript and export, a separate formatter may not be necessary.
+You could, but if Gixo Folio handles the manuscript and export, a separate formatter may not be necessary.
 Evaluate whether the built-in export formats meet your needs first.

 Need more than a formatter?